[UPDATED OCTOBER 5, 2021]

 Section 340B of the Public Health Service (PHS) Act requires drug manufacturers participating in the Medicaid Drug Rebate Program (MDRP) to sign a pharmaceutical pricing agreement (PPA) with the Secretary of Health and Human Services (HHS) to offer covered outpatient drugs at or below statutory ceiling prices to certain covered entities.
-The 340B Drug Pricing Program (340B Program) is administered by the Health Resources & Services Administration (HRSA).
+The 340B Drug Pricing Program (340B Program) is administered by the Health Resources and Services Administration (HRSA).

-340B By The Numbers
+340B by the Numbers

 HRSA establishes program policy for manufacturers and covered entities.
 On January 5, 2017, HRSA issued the 340B Ceiling Price and Civil Monetary Penalties Final Rule (340B CMP Final Rule), which became effective January 1, 2019.
 The 340B CMP Final Rule includes key requirements for manufacturers and establishes CMPs for manufacturers that knowingly and intentionally overcharge covered entities.

 In accordance with the section 340B of the PHS Act, HRSA is required to collect information from manufacturers to verify the accuracy of 340B ceiling prices, and then make ceiling prices available to covered entities.
 To this end, HRSA developed the new secure pricing component of the Office of Pharmacy Affairs Information System (OPAIS), which provides covered entity and manufacturer authorized users with access to 340B ceiling prices.

 The purpose of this article, prepared by Apexus, the 340B Prime Vendor, is to provide an overview of the CMP Final Rule and the pricing component of the 340B OPAIS.
 In addition, we share best practices on how to achieve compliance and operational efficiencies.

 What Is the HRSA 340B Prime Vendor?